-Peak 17,400 ft., at the head of Foraker Glacier, in Denali National Park, 15 mi SW of Denali Pass, Alaska Range.
+At 17,400 ft., Mount Foraker stands at the head of Foraker Glacier, in Denali National Park, as the sixth tallest mountain in North America.

 Named in 1899 by Lieutenant J.S.
 Herron, USA, for Joseph Benson Foraker, 1846-1917, U.S. Senator from Ohio.
 Its North Peak was first climbed August 6, 1934, and its South Peak was climbed August 10, 1934, by C.S.
 Houston, T.G.
 Brown, and Chychele Waterston (Farquhar, 1959, p221).
 This peak, along with Mount McKinley (now Denali) was called "Bolshaya Gora", or "big mountain", by the Russians.
 The Tanana Indians of the Susitna River valley and Tanana Indians to the north are reported to have had the same name [Denali] for Mount Foraker as they had for Mount McKinley, and it appears as if the names were not applied to individual peaks but instead to the Mount McKinley (now Denali) massif.
 The Tanana Indians in the Lake Minchumena area, however, had a broadside view of the mountains and thus gave distinctive names to each.
 According to Reverend Hudson Stuck, these Indians had two names for Mount Foraker: "Sultana" meaning "the woman" and "Menlale" meaning "Denali's wife".